ygorsimoes/ygorsimoes/README.md

    \/__/     \/__/                    \/__/     \/__/     \|__|     \/__/

 root@localhost $ cat note.txt
   1. It may take a while to respond, depending on the time of day, but you can contact me at x.com/ygorsimoesme
-  2. I'm passionate about cybersecurity, Clojure, and everything that runs on the JVM.
+  2. Passionate about cybersecurity, Clojure, and everything that runs on the JVM.

 root@localhost $ finger ygorsimoes
 Login: ygorsimoes                 Name: Ygor Simões